JefterRocha/RaiBrainSeedWeb/README.md

 **How to use**

-1. Acess this adress [jefterrocha.github.io/RaiBrainSeedWeb](https://jefterrocha.github.io/RaiBrainSeedWeb/) or...
+1. Acess this address [jefterrocha.github.io/RaiBrainSeedWeb](https://jefterrocha.github.io/RaiBrainSeedWeb/) or...
 Just download this repository [here](https://codeload.github.com/JefterRocha/RaiBrainSeedWeb/zip/master), unzip and open the index.html. file

 **How its woks**